chrisg06/VATPAC-vATIS-files/README.md

 # VATPAC-vATIS-files
 vATIS Composite files for use within the VATPAC division

+NOTE: There are two sets of files in this repository.
+If you are still using the original beta, use the beta 1 files.
+If you are on the newer version, use the beta 2 files.
+Beta 1 files will eventually be removed.

 ## How to setup
 1. To have multiple files, you will need to make a new profile in vATIS.